 It's the No. 1 cause of lung cancer in nonsmokers.
 You can't see or smell radon, but a special test can check the levels in your home.
 Some state radon offices offer kits for free.

 The tough, tiny fibers in asbestos help strengthen products like roof shingles, ceiling tiles, and car parts.
-Yet if these fibers break free and you breathe them in, they get lodged inside your lungs.
+Yet if these fibers break free and you breathe them in, they can get lodged inside your lungs.

 Studies of people and animals have shown that asbestos is a carcinogen.
 If you come into contact with it at your job, wear protective gear.
 If it's in your home and needs to be removed, hire an expert.